ReadingAndThinking.com

 The story of this book is full of details and twists.
 Unlike Chekhov's principle of "if a pistol appears in a story, it will be fired", there is no way to predict the role and relationship of the characters appearing.
 This makes the legend almost like the truth.

 What does this story show?
 What kind of spiritual journey does a knight/musician with a complex character like Tristram represent?
 What does Houdini stand for?
-Why did Tristram marry Isoude with the same name as his sweetheart?
-The story celebrates honor, but also less honorable love.
+Why did Tristram marry Isoude, who had the same name as his sweetheart?
+The story celebrates honor but also less honorable love.

 10. The Fabric of the Cosmos